Team-Tea-Time/laravel-forum/readme.md

 # Laravel forum package

-**Note: this is a fork of the excellent Laravel forum solution written by Atrakeur (https://github.com/Atrakeur/laravel-forum).** My intention is to strip out the user rights handling and replace it with Zizaco Entrust integration, as well as alter other aspects of the package to suit my needs.
-You might find that it suits yours too, so I'm being careful to retain the flexibility of the config and view publishing seen in the original package.
+**Note: this is a fork of the excellent Laravel forum solution written by Atrakeur (https://github.com/Atrakeur/laravel-forum).** It has been heavily rewritten to provide more flexible permission handling, cleaner structure and some minor optimisations.
+Functionally it's very similar to the original package, but my goal is to build on it over time to suit my needs.
+You might find that it suits yours too, and I've

 ## Goals